 木村拓哉 (きむらたくや, Takuya Kimura)

-木村拓哉 is one of the most famous men in Japan.
-He used to be a member of the disbanded male idol group “SMAP”, and he has been recognised as one of the most handsome men in Japan.
+木村拓哉 is one of the most famous actors in Japan.
+He was a member of the disbanded male idol group “SMAP”, and he has been recognised as one of the most handsome men in Japan.

 マツジュン (Mastsu jun)